Academic Catalog

 St. Paul, MN 55105

-Before starting the MAHS Program, students must complete 99 credits.
-This includes ALL liberal arts core requirements, electives (if needed), and major coursework in the particular field of study.
-The curricula below detail the undergraduate coursework students must complete by the end of their junior year.
+Before starting the MAHS Program, students must complete 100 credits and ALL requirements noted here: the liberal arts core requirements, electives (if needed), and major coursework in the particular field of study.
+See the curriculum below for your specific major below.

 In some circumstances, students can complete their undergraduate requirements while in their shared dual degree year.
 Please consult with your academic advisor for further details.